rjsf-team/react-jsonschema-form/docs/api-reference/utility-functions.md

 - validator: ValidatorType<T, S, F> - An implementation of the `ValidatorType` interface that will be forwarded to all the APIs
 - schema: S - The schema for which retrieving a schema is desired
 - [rootSchema={}]: S - The root schema that will be forwarded to all the APIs
-- [rawFormData]: T - The current formData, if any, to assist retrieving a schema
+- [rawFormData]: T | undefined - The current formData, if any, to assist retrieving a schema

 #### Returns
 - RJSFSchema: The schema having its conditions, additional properties, references and dependencies resolved